 - 6.2 It is important to understand our local community in order to ensure that we engage and consult in the most effective way.
-The council will reach out to all areas of the community to ensure that the views received from consultation are representative of the community as a whole, and provide opportunities for a range of people to respond, rather than representing the views of a smaller demographic. - 6.3 When reviewing the responses to consultations, we will examine how they reflect the demographic breakdown of the borough's local population.
-This will allow us to identify under-represented groups and, where appropriate, improve our methods of engaging with them, or target them directly to ensure we understand our diverse community. - 6.4 The borough has many small and medium sized businesses, together with a number of larger companies who all make a significant contribution to the borough and also rely on sound planning policies and planning decisions.
-In addition, a significant proportion of the population that work in the borough commute from other areas, which means that Kingston has a sizeable worker population who are affected by how the borough changes and develops. - 6.5 There is also a strong voluntary and community sector that provides a number of valued services across the borough.
-These organisations are important in delivering services to local people and, as such, are a key consultee on planning issues. - 6.6 Utilities companies, and other service providers, like the National Health Service and the Environment Agency, are consulted on planning policy and planning applications, where appropriate.
+The council will reach out to all areas of the community to ensure that the views received from consultation are representative of the community as a whole, and provide opportunities for a range of people to respond, rather than representing the views of a smaller demographic. - 6.3 Enabling a better understanding of women's and girls' lived experiences through specific and focussed engagement at strategic and project-specific levels.
+By being based on a genuine evidence-based understanding, our policy-based decisions, strategies and designs and those of developers can be better informed and the places and environments created made safer for women and girls. - 6.4 When reviewing the feedback from consultations, we will analyse how it represents the makeup of the borough's local population.
+This will help us identify any groups that are not adequately represented, and if necessary, we will improve our outreach methods or directly engage these groups to ensure we understand our communities.
+This includes early engagement with a wide range of groups, including those representing women and girls and younger people, to gather input on our proposals. - 6.5 The borough has many small and medium sized businesses, together with a number of larger companies who all make a significant contribution to the borough and also rely on sound planning policies and planning decisions.
+In addition, a significant proportion of the population that work in the borough commute from other areas, which means that Kingston has a sizeable worker population who are affected by how the borough changes and develops. - 6.6 There is also a strong voluntary and community sector that provides a number of valued services across the borough.
+These organisations are important in delivering services to local people and, as such, are a key consultee on planning issues. - 6.7 Utilities companies, and other service providers, like the National Health Service and the Environment Agency, are consulted on planning policy and planning applications, where appropriate.